 - Obtain valuable work experience that you can include on your CV.

 There are several types of summer research scholarships.

 Duration and funding

 - At least six weeks during the summer vacation

-The diverse range of projects being offered for the summer vacation period are listed in our research opportunities guide.
+There are a diverse range of projects being offered for the summer vacation period.

 How to apply